tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_1_The_Pressure_We_Dont_Notice.md

 ## Article 3

-### SEO-Optimized Title: Uncover Your Inner Blueprint: A High-Level Glimpse into the Quantum Mindfulness Framework
+### Uncover Your Inner Blueprint: A High-Level Glimpse into the Quantum Mindfulness Framework

 **Article Body:**